charliemurry/grad-IO/PS1 - production functions/ps-prod_functions.md

 ## Selection

 What bias might be caused by selection out of the sample?
-Using the data, try to show that this might or might not be a problem.
-How might you deal with selection out of the sample?
+Show me a picture that suggests that selection is or isn't a problem.